January 12, 2026

 • Communicate results openly and give/receive constructive feedback as a continuous practice.

-Flocking‑inspired interaction rules
+Flocking‑inspired interaction rules & Leadership

 • Alignment: Individuals and teams orient around a shared purpose and simple common rules, rather than detailed central plans.